 - Experience and demonstrated success working in a fast-paced environment

-- Ability to communicate effectively and in a professional manner
+- Ability to communicate effectively and professionally

 - Ability to work in close collaboration with others